Ovoda/mini_linux_env/Readme.md

 Make sure your makefile compiles both mac an linux.

 Here's why I created this tool and why I use it:
-* No need for a heavy Virtual Machine, linux runs in a light weight Docker container.
+* Access Linux without needing a heavy Virtual Machine, here Linux runs in a light weight Docker container.
 * Ease of access and ease of use : just run a shell script and your project is running on linux.
 * Access to "linux only" tools like valgrind
-* Good way to make sure the project also compiles on linux.
+* Useful to make sure the project also compiles correctly on linux.

 <p align="right">(<a href="#top">back to top</a>)</p>